top of page

 About

-Karen Hebert, Ph.D. is a trauma-informed depth psychologist, sound healing practitioner, and yoga teacher devoted to helping people return to clarity, coherence, and wholeness.
-Her work bridges psychology, spirituality, and the healing power of sound—grounded in rigorous training and guided by a deep respect for the nervous system, the soul, and the lived human story.
+Karen is a trauma-informed depth psychologist, sound healing practitioner, and yoga teacher devoted to guiding people back to clarity, coherence, and wholeness.
+Her work bridges psychology, spirituality, and the healing power of sound, grounded in rigorous training and guided by a deep reverence for the nervous system, the individuation of each unique soul, and the richness of the lived human experience.

 Professional Journey

-Karen began taking yoga classes in college and felt led to become a Registered Yoga Teacher after years of experiencing how breath, movement, and meditation can re-pattern the nervous system and open the heart.
-During her doctoral research, she explored the transformative and spiritual experiences people have with music.
-Her dissertation, which focused on the mystical experiences women had while singing, affirmed her lifelong sense that sound is a powerful form of medicine and can awaken the deeper Self.
+Karen began practicing yoga in college and later felt led to become a Registered Yoga Teacher after years of experiencing how breath, movement, and meditation could help her reconnect with the body.
+During her doctoral research, she explored the transformative and spiritual experiences people have through music.
+Her dissertation, which focused on the mystical experiences women encountered while singing, affirmed her lifelong sense that sound is a powerful form of medicine capable of awakening the deeper Self.

 While writing her dissertation, Karen encountered the pioneering work of Eileen McKusick.
 In Biofield Tuning, she found a language and a framework that echoed what she had always sensed: sound can help the body release stored stress, restore energetic flow, and return the system to greater harmony.
 Karen became certified as a Biofield Tuning Practitioner and has continued to train across multiple sound healing modalities with a variety of teachers and instruments.
 She views the body as an instrument, capable of being gently re-tuned through vibration, resonance, and rhythm.